 What type of content do you primarily create?

-How to reach out to your guest
+How to reach out to podcast guests effectively

 Now that you know who you're going to ask, how are you going to go about it?
 A short and sweet email is all you need.
 Just lay out the relevant information about your show, how long the interview will take, and why they would make a good guest.
 Here's an example if I reached out to my friend Amanda to come on my podcast where we rank video game characters: